 Cloudflare was launched in 2010 with the mission to help build a better Internet.
 In the pursuit of this goal, we are committed to operating with the highest level of ethics and integrity in everything we do.
-This means ensuring our suppliers and vendors are committed to ethical employment practices.
-We abide by all applicable anti-slavery and human trafficking laws, including the U.K. Modern Slavery Act of 2015 and Australia’s Modern Slavery Act of 2018.
-This statement provides an overview of the actions Cloudflare is committed to following to ensure that we and our vendors and suppliers are not engaged in the use of involuntary labor.
+This means ensuring our suppliers are committed to ethical employment practices.
+We abide by all applicable anti-slavery and human trafficking laws, including the U.K. Modern Slavery Act of 2015 and Australia’s Modern Slavery Act of 2018 (collectively, the "Acts").
+This statement provides an overview of the actions Cloudflare is committed to following to ensure that we and our suppliers are not engaged in the use of involuntary labor, including child labor.

-Cloudflare is aware that the most important step we can take to protect ourselves and others is to carefully select and evaluate our business partners, resellers, suppliers, and vendors.
-Third parties we do business with agree to abide by applicable laws including fair employment practices.
+Cloudflare is aware that the most important step we can take to protect ourselves and others is to carefully select and evaluate the third parties we do business with, including our suppliers.
+Third parties we do business with agree to accept our Third Party Code of Conduct and abide by applicable laws including fair employment practices.

-Cloudflare employees are required to assist with due diligence and evaluation of business partners, resellers, suppliers, and vendors during the onboarding process to ensure these parties’ compliance with the numerous legal, compliance and ethical policies, and standards required.
+Cloudflare employees are required to assist with due diligence and evaluation of all third parties during the onboarding process to ensure these parties’ compliance with the numerous legal, compliance, and ethical policies, and standards required.
 Any concerns raised by any employees of Cloudflare, Inc.’s subsidiaries are escalated to Cloudflare, Inc. and handled by its Legal Department.

-Evaluations of business partners, resellers, suppliers, and vendors are regularly reviewed by legal, compliance, security, and senior leadership teams at Cloudflare.
-Evaluations of suppliers and vendors begin during the onboarding process and periodically assessed for any material changes.
+Evaluations of third parties are regularly reviewed by legal, compliance, security, and senior leadership teams at Cloudflare.
+Evaluations of suppliers begin during the onboarding process and are periodically assessed for any material changes.

-Cloudflare’s total global workforce as of December 2020 was more than 1,700 full-time and part-time employees.
-These numbers fluctuate as we use some temporary workers and contractors to support our business.
-Given the health concerns and local government-mandated office closures worldwide due to the COVID-19 pandemic, the majority of Cloudflare employees have been working remotely since March 2020.
-Prior to the pandemic, all employees primarily worked from Cloudflare’s 15 offices around the world from: San Francisco, California; San Jose, California; Austin, Texas; Washington, DC; New York, New York; Champaign, Illinois; Seattle, Washington; London, UK; Singapore; Sydney, Australia; Beijing, China; Munich, Germany; Lisbon, Portugal; Paris, France; and Tokyo, Japan.
+Cloudflare’s total global workforce as of December 2022 was more than 3,300 full-time and part-time employees.
+This number fluctuates as we use some temporary workers and contractors to support our business.
+Employees primarily work from Cloudflare’s 17 offices around the world from: San Francisco, California; San Jose, California; Austin, Texas; Washington, DC; Champaign, Illinois; London, UK; Brussels, Belgium; Dubai; Singapore; Sydney, Australia; Beijing, China; Munich, Germany; Lisbon, Portugal; Paris, France; Bangalore, India; Seoul, Korea; and Tokyo, Japan.
 Our main employment centers are Austin, London, San Francisco, and Singapore.
-Cloudflare frequently undergoes review and evaluation of all employees compensation to ensure that everyone is paid a living wage at minimum.
+Cloudflare frequently undertakes a review and evaluation of all employee’s compensation to ensure that everyone is paid a living wage at minimum.

-Any concerns and/or complaints arising under or related to the Acts should be reported to the Cloudflare Legal team at email@example.com.
+Any concerns and/or complaints arising under or related to the Acts should be reported to the Cloudflare Legal Department at firstname.lastname@example.org.